yonsei-sslab/asgard/README.md

 ./bin/adb shell
 reboot

-# NOTE: If the development board gets stuck in a non-recoverable state, please try to power-cycle the development board by follwing Section 5 - Trobuleshooting.
+# NOTE: If the development board gets stuck in a non-recoverable state, please try to power-cycle the development board.
 ```

 #### Execution (ASGARD)